Alignment & Human Integrity

 redesigning systems and practices that unintentionally undermine states values

 The goal is not messaging.
-The goal is organizational integrity that people recognize and trust.
+The goal is organizational integrity that people can viscerally feel and trust.

 Background & Approach